 But the saddest part is that you won’t be around to enjoy the win.
 However, you can rest in happiness knowing that your family and friends are sorted.

 There are basically two types of life insurance: ‘term life’ and ‘whole of life’.
 Term life – literally a term or time period in your life – is what most people are talking about when they say ‘life insurance’.
 And whole of life – well, use your imagination.
 Here’s a bit more about them…

 Whole of life insurance is probably not for most people.
-It’s expensive and it’s complicated.
-Even if you are minted, there are plenty of other less expensive investment alternatives outside of whole of life insurance.
+It’s expensive and complicated.
+Even if you are minted, there are plenty of other cheaper investment options.
 The costs are pretty high and the returns are relatively low.
-If you are knee-deep in assets, we’d recommend weighing anchor on the super yacht and heading for more lucrative seas (stay away from the tax havens though, Brexit is on the horizon and you’ll need every penny).
+If you’re knee-deep in assets, we’d recommend weighing anchor on the super yacht and heading for more lucrative seas.

 Term life insurance, on the other hand, is cheaper and offers much more flexibility.
-The average person does not have a plethora of investments to worry about.
-For most people, when they die, they simply want their debts to be paid, their funeral costs covered and their families and friends to be financially secure.
-For a relatively small amount each month, you can provide that security (and even invest the difference if you’ve recently been inspired by one of Martin Lewis’s musings.
+The average person doesn’t have heaps of investments, mega-yachts or mansions to worry about.
+Most people just want their debts to be paid, their funeral costs covered and financial security for their families, friends, pets or favourite charities.
+For a relatively small amount each month, you can provide that security.

 While whole of life insurance may be a viable investment for some well-off individuals, it’s probably not going to be suitable for most people.
 Even if you have the resources to make it work, there are many clever clogs out there who would argue that your money is probably better off elsewhere.